sosper30/eep520-wi24/week7/Lecture7_README.md

 ```

 Think of this code as defining a method called `=` that would be called with `set y to be =(x)` (psuedocode).
 This method uses the keyword `this`, which refers to the object being operated on.
 In our C array class, we passed a pointer (usually called `da`) to the object as the first argument to every function.
 In C++ the pointer is implicit, but can be access if needed with `this`.
-In the above code, `this` refers to the assignee (the left hand side of `y=x`) and `other` refers to the object being copied.
+In the above code, `this` refers to the assignee (the left hand side of `y = x`) and `other` refers to the object being copied.
 Thus, the first line checks that these two are not the same (if they are, there is nothing to do -- although you could leave this out and truely make a copy).

 Also note that the method accesses the private members of `other`, which is okay because this is a class method.

 ### Review: Returning Referenes

 Notice that the method returns a reference to the result of the copy.
-This is actually not needed to assign the left hand side (that's done in the body of the method), but is needed because an expression like `y=x` itself has a value, which should be a reference to `y`.
+This is actually not needed to assign the left hand side (that's done in the body of the method), but is needed because an expression like `y = x` itself has a value, which should be a reference to `y`.
 This is so you can do things like

 ```c++
 y = x = z;